Scaling and Load-Balancing Equi-Joins: Evaluation Results

 \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize100_VaryingAlpha} shows the runtimes of the algorithms when joining two relations, each has records with a size of $10^2$ Bytes, and has $10^9$ records whose keys are uniformly selected from the positive Integer space, and $10^7$ records whose Zipfian keys have a range of $10^5$ while varying the Zipf-$\alpha$.

 For these relatively small records, the runtimes of all the algorithms were comparable until Zipf-$\alpha$ reached $0.6$ with a slight edge for Hash-Join until Zipf-$\alpha$ reached $0.15$.
-For Zipf-$\alpha$ in the range $[0.2, 0.55]$, none of the algorithms was a consistent winner. \FrameworkName{} and \MultistageJoinFullName{} and their basic counterparts had a clearer edge for Zipf-$\alpha$ at $0.65$.
-Only they successfully executed the joins starting at $0.7$.
+For Zipf-$\alpha$ in the range $[0.0, 0.25]$, the slowest algorithms were FGSD-Join, ExpVar-Join, and \MultistageJoinFullName{}-Basic.
+For Zipf-$\alpha$ in the range $[0.2, 0.55]$, none of the algorithms was a consistent winner.
+The \FrameworkName{} and \MultistageJoinFullName{} and their basic counterparts succeeded for all Zipf-$\alpha$ values.
+The other algorithms started running out of memory at different Zipf-$\alpha$ values.
+ExpVar-Join was able to succeed until Zipf-$\alpha$ was 0.8.
+The remaining algorithms did not finish the join for Zipf-$\alpha$ values larger than $0.7$.

-The experiment was repeated with records of size $10^3$ Bytes instead of $10^2$ Bytes, and the results are reported in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}.
-For these relatively large records, the runtimes of all the algorithms were comparable until Zipf-$\alpha$ reached $0.3$ with a slight edge for Hash-Join in the Zipf-$\alpha$ $[0.0, 0.15]$ range.
+The experiment was repeated with records of size $10^3$ Bytes instead of $10^2$ Bytes, and the results are reported in \Figure~\ref{fig:numRecords10000000_numDistinctKeys100000_valueSize1000_VaryingAlpha}\footnote{This is a correction to the prior paper \cite{metwally2022scaling}.
+The size of the records, $m_{\mathcal{R}\mathcal{S}}$, was erroneously stated as $10^4$ Bytes in the \cite{metwally2022scaling}, but they were actually $10^3$ Bytes.}.
+For these relatively large records, the runtimes of all the algorithms were comparable until Zipf-$\alpha$ reached $0.3$ with a slight edge for Hash-Join in the Zipf-$\alpha$ $[0.0, 0.15]$ range, and FGSD-Join, ExpVar-Join, and \MultistageJoinFullName{}-Basic being the slowest algorithms for Zipf-$\alpha$ in the range $[0.0, 0.25]$.
 For the Zipf-$\alpha$ $[0.2, 0.3]$ range, none of the algorithms was a consistent winner. \FrameworkName{} had the edge for Zipf-$\alpha$ above $0.35$.
-Full-SkewJoin, Hash-Join, Spark3-Join and FGSD-Join could not finish within the deadline starting at Zipf-$\alpha$ of $0.5$, $0.65$, $0.65$, and $0.7$ respectively.
+Full-SkewJoin, Hash-Join, Spark3-Join, FGSD-Join and ExpVar-Join could not finish within the deadline starting at Zipf-$\alpha$ of $0.5$, $0.65$, $0.65$, $0.7$ and $0.75$, respectively.
 Even \FrameworkName{}-Basic and \MultistageJoinFullName{}-Basic did not scale for Zipf-$\alpha$ starting $0.9$ since they could not fit all the relatively large records of the hottest key in the memory of one executor.
+Only the load-balanced \FrameworkName{} and \MultistageJoinFullName{} algorithms were able to succeed for all values of Zipf-$\alpha$.